alf-p-steinbach/cppx-core/docs/example-kwic.md

 So, in order to keep to good programming practices that work in general, I here use an `app` namespace for everything but the `main` function.

-## 1.3 – Easily make nested namespaces, directly available.
+## 4 – Easily make nested namespaces directly available.

 Code: